 The measurements were taken with the Vibro Veritas, and is only supposed to serve as a rough idea of what the frequency response is like – we don’t claim that these are 100% accurate to a professional level.
 Measurements past 10khz are not accurate, as according to the Veritas disclaimer.

 It’s very interesting to see that all 3 of the dynamic driver offerings from CA have an extremely similar frequency response – so unfortunately simply having an FR response is somewhat lacking in terms of providing a more technical analysis and begs for additional measurements such as cumulative spectral decay.

-However, it is still able to reveal to us the typical Campfire Audio dynamic driver design “house sound” – that is a gentle With shaped frequency response curve, characterized by boosted bass, a gentle dip towards the midrange that ensures they don’t get overshadowed by the lows and highs, followed by a good amount of high frequencies, ensuring they get a chance to shine as well.
+However, it is still able to reveal to us the typical Campfire Audio dynamic driver design “house sound” – that is a gentle W-shaped frequency response curve, characterized by boosted bass, a gentle dip towards the midrange that ensures they don’t get overshadowed by the lows and highs, followed by a good amount of high frequencies, ensuring they get a chance to shine as well.

 Having tried all 3 of them, they do indeed have a very similar sound.
 Where the Vega stands out compared to the Lyra II is the Vega’s more resounding, deeper bass, and slightly more refined mid-highs and highs.
 When compared to the Dorado, the Vega’s bass quality is about just as impactful, but provides a tighter sound where as the Dorado’s is ‘fatter’ and has more bloat, but the Dorado is slightly more analytical in terms of the high frequencies, although it does have a balanced armature sound to it, whereas the Vega just gives a very natural dynamic driver sound throughout all frequencies.